thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express:_REST.desc.md

 An **idempotent** REST action is one that will produce the same result no matter how many times it is repeated.
 Which REST actions from the above example are idempotent?

 ## How do you build a RESTful Express server?

+Building on the **Express: Middleware** article, refactor your `server.js` file to include the following RESTful middleware.

 ```js
 'use strict';